SantoshYadaw/Topic-Review-Extraction-HR/README.md

 Topic 0:
 - Words: feel, work, team, like, would, still, make, help, company and manager
-- Potential Interpretation: This topic seems to appear to be about dfeedback and opportunities within the company.
-Employees might be discussing about the feedback process, potential groiwth and development opportunities and how they feel about these processes.
+- Potential Interpretation: This topic seems to appear to be about to be about feelings, working conditions, teamwork, and management in the company.

 Topic 1:
 - Words: work, company, feel, feedback, like, opportunity, process, make , employee and would
-- Potential Interpretation: This topic leans sentiments about the companieis processes and feedback mechanisms.
-Feelings and opinions about working in the company and the opportunities (or lack thereof) available to the employees.
+- Potential Interpretation: This topic emphasize feelings towards work and the company.
+There's also an element of feedback and the process.
+Words like "feedback," "process," and "opportunity" hint at evaluation and growth aspects within the company.

 Topic 2:
 - Words: work, team, career, employeee, communication, make, within, difficult, respected, leadership